• Skip to primary navigation

 Sushi Bake Variations

-• Seafood.
+• Seafood Variations.
 Salmon makes a great substitute here, along with shrimp (cooked), some imitation crab or real crab meat, scallops, and better off: a mix of seafood.

-• Fillings.
+• Filling Variations.
 Layering the sushi casserole is completely a versatile process.
 You can add in some green onions, mango, eel, cooked seafood like shrimp, some tempura veggies and more.

-• Toppings.
+• Topping Variations.
 We love cucumbers, avocados, green onions and sesame along with our viral recipe for Spicy Mayo.
 Add pickled ginger here, and whatever more or less to your taste.

-• Sauces.
+• Sauces and Toppings.
 Spicy Mayo is a star sauce which I think is irreplaceable, however you can add in some wasabi for a twsit!
 Wasabi sauce is fabulous, Thai style Peanut Dressing is great or those Rice Paper Rolls- Two Dipping Sauces.

 Can you make Crockpot Sushi Bake?